HegAina/-Disaster-Response-Pipeline/README.md

 •	Clean the dataset

-•	Store the cleaned dataset in a SQLite database
+•	Store the dataset in a SQLite database

 ## 2. ML Pipeline functions
 •	Load dataset from the SQLite database

-•	Split the dataset into training and test sets
+•	Split the dataset into training and testing sets

 •	Build a text processing and machine learning pipeline